keirthana/anbox-cloud-docs/howto/install-appliance/install-on-aws.md

 ### Configure the network

-You do not need to customise any of the settings in the **Network settings** section, but you can fine-tune things.
+You do not need to customize any of the settings in the **Network settings** section, but you can fine-tune things.
 For example, you might want to put the instance onto a different VPC or subnet.

 To allow external access, several ports in the security group attached to the AWS instance must be open.
 The AMI already comes with the required configuration, so you don't need to do any changes.
 However, for security reasons, you might want to limit access to specific source IPs or subnets.